-3.33 Pre-meeting briefing sessions are to be held in the absence of the public.
+3.34 Pre-meeting briefing sessions are to be held in the absence of the public.

+3.35 Pre-meeting briefing sessions may be held by audio-visual link.

-3.34 The general manager or a member of staff nominated by the general manager is to preside at pre-meeting briefing sessions.
+3.36 The general manager or a member of staff nominated by the general manager is to preside at pre-meeting briefing sessions.

-3.35 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal council or committee meeting at which the item of business is to be considered.
+3.37 Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal council or committee meeting at which the item of business is to be considered.